QUANTUM MAGNETISM AND SUPERCONDUCTIVITY - 2022/3

 Module code: PHYM062

 This module is designed to provide an introduction to the theory and applications of quantum magnetism and superconductivity and their applications in modern science and technology.
 Both superconductivity and magnetism are manifestations of electronic charge and spin, and constitute prime examples of phase transitions in metals.
-A range of phenomena that is resulting from these phase transitions is surveyed.
+A range of phenomena that are resulting from these phase transitions is surveyed.
 A significant part of the module is devoted to modern technological applications in magnetometry, spintronics, and quantum information processing.
-Finally advanced topics such as an introduction to quantum phase transitions and quantum information processing are discussed.

 GINOSSAR Eran (Physics)